PeterDrake/cs488/lessons/02_xp_syllabus_github.md

 * Ungrading
   * For this class, "above and beyond" means learning about things I haven't covered; this should naturally arise in your projects
   * Keep a journal!
-* Assignment / class structure
+* Assignments / class structure
   * Some additional readings will be added later
   * Beware that some assignments are hiding behind the View More button!
   * Use the tech to get the reminders you need